centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 }
 ```

 In a response you will receive `action` property indicating what should be done with the response.
-In the attached example the `action` property equals `form`, which means that you're supposed to render html snippet that is available under `formHtml` key on the frontend page for the customer to proceed with their payment.
+In the attached example the `action` property equals `form`, which means that you're supposed to render HTML snippet that is available under `formHtml` key on the frontend page for the customer to proceed with their payment.

 ```json
 {